junxit/us-congress-bills-119/metadata.md

 - 2025-09-03 — Placed on the Union Calendar, Calendar No. 190.
 - 2025-09-03 — Reported by the Committee on Agriculture.
 H. Rept.
 119-233.
 - 2025-09-03 — Reported by the Committee on Agriculture.
 H. Rept.
 119-233.
+- 2025-09-08 — Considered under suspension of the rules. (consideration: CR H3870)
+- 2025-09-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4550.
+- 2025-09-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-09-08 — Mr. Thompson (PA) moved to suspend the rules and pass the bill.
+- 2025-09-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3870)
+- 2025-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3870)